leodeslf/vec.js/README.md

 *Vectors and their functionality in JavaScript*.

-Inspired by GLSL, vec.js is a library to create and operate on 2, 3, and 4D vectors.
+Inspired by GLSL, vec.js is a library to create and operate with 2, 3, and 4D vectors.
 We can: add, scale, interpolate, rotate; get data: angle between vectors & axis, distances, and more.

 ## Features